Three Reasons You Need a Paid Distribution Strategy

 Content.
 It resonates powerfully with your audience, demonstrates your organization’s expertise and most importantly, is the foundation for your social media content strategy.
 But promoting your content organically is not enough to make an impact – or even reach your fans and followers.

-Social media algorithms provide users with customized newsfeeds.
-For example, Facebook prioritizes posts from friends and family.
+Social media algorithms are constantly changing.
+For example, Facebook just announced that they’re de-prioritizing posts from businesses, brands and media.
 This puts organizations in a tricky position to effectively communicate their message and drive their online marketing strategy.
 The solution?
 Incorporate paid distribution through your social media channels.